-- (a) When these rules refer to "Counsel", the term shall include attorneys and parties representing themselves pro se. - (b) Any natural person proceeding on their own behalf without an attorney shall be expected to read and follow these Local Rules and the Rules of Civil Procedure, the

-- Rules of Civil Evidence, the Texas Estates Code, and the Rules of Appellate Procedure as may be appropriate in the particular case.
+- (b) Any natural person proceeding on their own behalf without an attorney shall be expected to read and follow these Local Rules and the Rules of Civil Procedure, the Rules of Civil Evidence, the Texas Estates Code, and the Rules of Appellate Procedure as may be appropriate in the particular case.
 Failure to comply may be sanctioned, fined or punished as in other cases. - (c) All counsel shall be responsible for providing the court with physical addresses and phone numbers of personal representatives in all proceedings.
 Addresses and phone numbers shall be updated as necessary to provide current information at all times. - (d) Failure to keep the Court apprised of the current addresses and phone numbers of personal representatives shall be grounds for removal of the personal representative.